chrisvfritz/prerender-spa-plugin/README.md

 ### v2.x Compability
 Most usages of `prerender-spa-plugin` v2.x should be compatible with v3.x.
 The exception being advanced configuration options that controlled PhantomJS.
-These have been replaced by pluggable renderers with their own specific configuration options.
+These have been replaced by pluggable renderers with their specific configuration options.

 If you use this format, you will be greeted with a warning prompting you to migrate to the new object-based configuration format, but it should still function for the time being.